\n\n

 Security instability suppresses demand from institutional and foreign buyers, increases insurance and financing costs, and creates legal uncertainty around title.
 In Balochistan, these factors have kept commercial property values at PKR 8,000 to PKR 15,000 PSF compared to PKR 35,000 to PKR 80,000 in stable Karachi districts.

 Gwadar remains a long-term speculative play dependent on CPEC Phase 2 delivery and security improvement.
-Secondary market liquidity is thin, and investors should expect holding periods of 10 or more years with no guaranteed exit.
+Secondary market liquidity is thin, and custodians should expect holding periods of 10 or more years with no guaranteed exit.
 The Gwadar Development Authority continues plot releases, but absorption remains weak relative to initial projections.

 Karachi's DHA and Clifton districts, Lahore's DHA Phase 6 and Gulberg, and Islamabad's F-7 and E-7 sectors offer the most stable conditions, with established secondary markets, institutional tenants, and documented title infrastructure managed through provincial land record authorities.